YuriSizuku/web-C3Cube/readme.md

 ### (4) Cube Operation

 The operation on cube is that rotate a plane 90° by an axis.
-The unit piece on this plane are rotating together.
+The piece on this plane are rotating together.
 We use $G(t)$ to select the coordinate in axis $t$, and $F(t, l)$ to represents one operation on axis a and the plain coordinate on axis $t$ is $l$.

 ```math
 \begin{align}